LawanGoud/Python-/README.md

 ## Equal to

 Write a program that reads two words and checks if the given two words are the same.

+## Sunday

+Write a program that reads a day number and checks if the given day is a Sunday.